vonWolfehaus/cobu-landing/content/index.md

 	</div>
 	<div class="section__text mdl-cell mdl-cell--4-col-desktop mdl-cell--6-col-tablet mdl-cell--3-col-phone">
 		<h5>Interested in contributing?</h5>
-		We're always looking for people with experience building <i>baugruppen</i>.
+		We're always looking for people with experience building _baugruppen_.
 If you would like to share advice, recommendations, or just ideas on how to make this site better, please <a href="mailto:contact@urbancommunity.net">send us a note!</a>
 	</div>
 </section>